tikmatrix/tiktok-vue/README.md

 # tiktok-vue

+[tiktok-server](https://github.com/niostack/tiktok-server) is the back end of this project

 ## Deployment

 ### one master node with multiple worker nodes

 ### support no limit android devices if you have enough pc and android devices

 ![](framework.png)

 ## get started

 ```shell
 # vue
 git clone https://github.com/niostack/tiktok-vue.git